Skip to content

 256 Color Mode on ATI Cards

 There are known issues with the ATI drivers running on the ITX Llama when the driver is configured for 640x480 or 800x600 at 256 color depth.
 This issue appears in Windows 95, 98, 2000 and XP.
-A workaround driver has been included ati-drivers-modified.
-The ITX Llama team is still analysing the issue and will provide updates here once any further findings are reported.
+A workaround driver has been included here.
+The ITX Llama team is still analyzing the issue and will provide updates here once any further findings are reported.
 Be aware there have been some reports of users after installing the ATI driver, even after shifting back to a Voodoo 3 card, where they continued to experience the 256 color mode bug.

 Running Sierra games through SCUMMVM